Giselinde Kuipers is a professor of cultural sociology at the University of Amsterdam in the Netherlands.

 Giselinde works with PhD researchers on various topics in the broadly defined field of comparative cultural sociology (see the list on her CV).
 She teaches courses on social theory and cultural sociology at the University of Amsterdam,.
 Between 2012 and 2016, she was editor-in-chief of Humor: international journal of humor research.

 In 2014, Giselinde, together with Olav Velthuis, founded the Cultural Sociology program group within the Amsterdam Institute for Social Science Research.
-As of August 2015, Giselinde has become the Chair of the Sociology Department.
+From 2015 -2018, Giselinde was the Chair of the Sociology Department.
+She is now enjoying a sabbatical to recover from this.